Bay Bridge Eastbound Deck Replacement Project

 Q: What work is included in Phase 1?

 A: Phase 1 of the Eastbound Bay Bridge Deck Replacement project will focus on the deck truss sections of the bridge and will include replacing the deck floor system, barrier upgrades, structural rehabilitation of the steel superstructure, lane use signal gantry replacements and utility relocations, as well as off-site stormwater management work.
-Major construction for the first section of Phase 1 will begin in late fall 2023 with anticipated completion in winter 2025/2026.
+Major construction for the first section of Phase 1 will begin in winter 2023/2024 with anticipated completion in spring 2025.
 The first section, on the Eastern Shore side of the eastbound span, is almost one mile of the overall 4.35-mile-long bridge.
 Additional sections (i.e., phases) will follow based on available funding and bridge conditions.

 Q: What will be the impact to traffic?